Parliamentary Security Service (PSS) performs a range of contemporary security

 react quickly and swiftly to situations, and

-- utilise unarmed defensive tactics to remove of
+- utilise unarmed defensive tactics to remove people from the building.

 Prior to employment, you will need to undertake a Pre-Employment